EphraimOAgyeman/DAX/README.md

 ## FILTER function
 ### FILTER("table","filter condition")
+### the filter function returns the calculate of the specific conditions mentioned.
 ## When to use the FILTER Function
   * Column = measure
   * Column = formula